Adsorption-induced surface normal relaxation of a solid adsorbent: Statement of the problem and general relations

-We consider localized monolayer adsorption of a one-component gas on the flat surface of a solid adsorbent within the framework of the model taking into account the adsorbent deformation in adsorption \cite{ref.Us_12}.
-Gas particles are adsorbed on adsorption sites with identical adsorption activities located at the adsorbent surface, furthermore, each adsorption site can be bound with one gas particle.
+We consider localized monolayer adsorption of a one-component gas on the flat surface of a solid adsorbent within the framework of the model taking into account the adsorbent deformation in adsorption \cite{Us12}.
+Gas particles are adsorbed on adsorption sites with identical adsorption activities located at the adsorbent surface.
+Furthermore, each adsorption site can be bound with one gas particle.
 The total number of adsorption sites $N$ is constant.
-The Cartesian coordinate system has the origin on the adsorbent surface and the $0X$-axis directed into the adsorbent.
-The gas environment and the adsorbent occupy, respectively, the regions $x < 0$ and $x \ge 0$. \looseness=-2
+The Cartesian coordinate system with the $Ox$-axis directed into the adsorbent perpendicularly to its surface is introduced so that the gas environment and the adsorbent with clean surface occupy the regions $x < 0$ and $x \geqslant 0$, respectively.

-We first briefly describe the model and main results from \cite{ref.Us_12} necessary in what follows. \looseness=-1
+First we briefly describe the model and the main results in \cite{Us12} that are necessary in what follows.

-Each vacant adsorption site is simulated by a one-dimensional linear oscillator oscillating about its equilibrium position $x = 0$ perpendicularly to the adsorbent surface.
-Owing to binding of a gas particle with a vacant adsorption site, the spatial distribution of the charge density of the adsorption site changes, furthermore, this change depends on different factors connected with the adsorbent and gas particles (see, e.g., \cite{ref.Nau_78,ref.Zhd,ref.LNP,ref.IEr,ref.Imb_1,ref.Imb_2,ref.Ert,ref.Nau_94}). \looseness=-2
+Each adsorption site is simulated by a one-dimensional linear oscillator that oscillates perpendicularly to the adsorbent surface about its equilibrium position ($x = 0$ in the absence of an adsorbate).
+Owing to the binding of a gas particle with a vacant adsorption site, the spatial distribution of the charge density of the adsorption site changes.
+Furthermore, this change depends on different factors connected with the adsorbent and gas particles (see, e.g., \cite{Nau78,LNP,IEr,Imb1,Imb2,Ert,Nau94}).